tamulib-dc-labs/docs/docs/source/applications/fedora/post-ingestion.rst

 The settings for the healthcheck should look something like this:

 .. image:: ../../_static/images/health-check.png
+    :alt: An Image of the Health Check in Rancher

 You can access this page from :code:`Workloads -> Pod Name (fedora) -> Config -> Health Check`